dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 life's path.
 Unless these people flee their obligations, they become restricted by the past.

 It's slow, steady and humble that wins the race.
-This is why you must serve ideas, not people and not attachments.
+You must serve ideas, not people and not attachments.
 Unfortunately, it is difficult to attain the knowledge and wisdom to know which ideas to serve.
 Systems like religion, philosophy or academia are shortcuts for finding a noble path.

+- What do you empower?

+- those who allow themselves to be conduits for beneficent ideas, (enable the development of virtue), and (create/serve magnanimity)

-### (Chaotic Good)
+###

-Understanding the nature of causality and the consequences of karma is so critical in understanding how to act without seeming to have acted at all. while knowing that you've identi minimal course of action. which is crucial to preserving your sociophysical potential energies.
+Understanding the nature of causality and the consequences of karma is so critical in understanding how to act without seeming to have acted at all.
+While knowing that you've identified minimal course of action, which is crucial to preserving your sociophysical potential energies.

+- how to act in a situation of concern without changing anything?
+  - how to act so that your actions minimally affect the course of that situation?
+  - how to act to present people who need help with options that are their implicit means of salvation/judgement? (reword this)
+    - in otherwords, you do not interfere with the situation directly, but only act to ascertain information and construct options the person who needs help will reach for *only* if they (deserve) the help.
+    - in doing so, you prompt the person to identify tools/options they can use in the situation of concern, but the tool only functions if they make they right decisions and prioritize the correct values
+    - then, when you act, you've done nothing at all. if the person has misrepresented the situation to you, the tool/option you've provided doesn't quite function
+      - if the other people have misrepresented the situation to you, then your attempts to minimally interfere should have elements monadically encapsulated within them that provide you with more information without having appeared to involve you at all. (and without sociophysically destablizing the sitaution)
+      - if other people are seeking to misrepresent a situation to you where someone does need help, then your indirect attempts to aid that person will provide you with information about who is deceiving and who is acting on bad information.
+      - you'll begin to infer why sociophysical energy and intent are invested in that situation, without having changed the nature of the situation and without alerting those invested in the outcome to your involvement.

+- change must emerge from within
+- metric of degrees of separation/indirection
+  - informational/social/financial degrees of separation/indirection

   - you have to know how to act to change just the things you want, while allowing everything else to remain stable